cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 From an NVA OS level (control-plane) the connectivity is okay.
 However pings are failing from the Hub NVA to Branch1.

 Just like in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/blob/main/README.md#311-nva-effective-routes--nva-routing-table-alignement), although the branch routes exist in the FW NVA routing table, they are not reflected on the FW NVA underlying VM’s Effective routes.

+:arrow_right: **Whatever an NVA custom routing configuration is (static routes, BGP etc), the NVA routing table is by default not reflected in the NVA's Effective routes, creating a misalignment between the NVA control plane and the NVA data-plane.**

 The FW NVA routing table containing the Branch prefixes (control-plane) is not enough, the FW NVA’s NIC must know about these prefixes too: data-plane connectivity is currently missing.